-- Women & Girls Sub Committee
+- Women & Girls Forum (Sub Committee)

 (c) The terms of reference of each Sub-Committee shall be determined by the Management Committee from time to time.

-(d) Subject to confirmation by the Management Committee, each Sub-Committee shall appoint one of its Members, inclusive of its Chairman to act as its Honorary Secretary.
+(d) Subject to confirmation by the Management Committee, each Sub-Committee shall appoint one of its Members, inclusive of its Chairperson to act as its Honorary Secretary.
 In the case of the Playing Sub-Committee the Secretary shall undertake such of the duties of Honorary Match Secretary as the Chairman thereof may require.